elabftw/elabftw/documentation/docs/usage/coordinator-guide.md

 - record methods, observations, and results
 - note important changes or unexpected events
 - avoid vague or incomplete entries
-- write records as work progresses, not long after
+- write records as work progresses, with minimal delay

 ### Compliance and security